Lettuce is a great, easy to grow crop for the garden. It’s suitable for almost all areas, and can be easily grown from seed

 How to Care for Your Growing Lettuce Plants

-As your seedlings grow you will need to thin the plants to ensure that they get enough space, air circulation, and nutrients to their roots.
+As your seedlings grow you will need to thin the young lettuce plants to ensure that they get enough space, air circulation, and nutrients to their roots.

-Loose leaf lettuce can be planted more closely, about 4-6 inches apart- but still ensure they have enough circulation around them to prevent disease.
+- Loose leaf lettuces and baby head lettuce can be planted more closely, about 4-6 inches apart- but still ensure they have enough circulation around them to prevent disease.

 The great thing about thinning lettuce is that you can enjoy these first lettuce leaves in early spring salads and meals!

+Too much water can cause issues with disease or rot.
+A moisture gauge can be helpful if you aren’t sure if you are watering correctly.
 Keep the soil moist and watch for signs of wilting in your lettuce plants.
-Water as needed.

 Planting lettuce in the shade off your other taller plants, such as corn, tomatoes, or potatoes, can help extend their growing season a bit more as well.